bosch-aisecurity-aishield/watchtower/README.md

 open browser and paste: <http://localhost:5015/watchtower-aishield>

-On successful completion of scan, Watchtower vulnerability reports will be available in reports folder in watchtower root folder.
+On successful completion of scan, Watchtower vulnerability reports will be available in reports folder in Watchtower root folder.

-For stopping and removing watchtower image execute following
+For stopping and removing Watchtower image execute following

 ```bash
 docker-compose down